-The current world champion Damon Hill almost reached his biggest career win in 1997 Hungarian GP when his Arrows slowed down few laps before the end of the race due to hidraulic failure and finished second behind his former team-mate Jacques Villeneuve.
+The 1996 F1 world champion Damon Hill almost sealed his biggest career win in Hungarian GP on this day in 1997 when his Arrows slowed down few laps before the end of the race due to hidraulic failure and finished second behind his former team-mate Jacques Villeneuve.

 After winning the 1996 championship and splitting with Frank Williams, in 1997 Hill drove uncompetitive Arrows with the Yamaha V10 engine and in the first ten races Hill and Diniz won only one point with Hill’s sixth place at Silverstone.